chrlzs/CLI-Loader-Gallery/README.md

 - **Spinner**: Displays a spinning animation indicating that a task is in progress.

+- **Pulsing Dot**: Pulsing Dot Animation: A dot pulses in size to indicate processing.

 ## Dependencies

 - `figlet`: Optional.
 Used to display a welcome message in ASCII art.